jpchateau/Interactive-Image/README.md

 ## Philosophy

 This tool is not just a means to create rich media contents.
 It focuses on code quality and cares about web performances.
-A good code base, following the language good pratices, reduces maintainability issues and could be used as example.

 ## Contribute